Extra Crispy Fish Pie

-Meanwhile grate the part-cooked potatoes into a separate bowl, then add in the melted butter and season well with salt and freshly ground black pepper.
-Stir gently to ensure the potato strands are well coated, then spoon over the top of the fish mixture.
+- Meanwhile grate the part-cooked potatoes into a separate bowl, then add in the melted butter and season well with salt and freshly ground black pepper.
+Stir gently to ensure the potato strands are well coated, then add in half of the cheese.
+Spoon over the top of the fish mixture.

 - Put into the oven for 35-40 minutes, until crispy, golden and bubbling, adding the remaining grated cheese after about 15 minutes.
 When cooked through remove from the oven and allow to rest for 5 minutes before serving.